 Strategic and Tactical Tips

-Your base strategy is very limited to the cards that are available to you, but with the three card available to choose from every turn, there are some options.
+Your base strategy is very limited to the cards that are available to you, but with the three cards available to choose from every turn, there are some options.

-Mid and late game are about fortifying your positions and weakening your opponent’s.
-Build more bridges to your islands, so that you negate the risk of losing one, if your opponents removes a bridge of yours.
+Mid and late game is about fortifying your positions and weakening your opponent’s.
+Build more bridges to your islands, so that you negate the risk of losing one if your opponent removes a bridge of yours.
 And also look for opportunities, where you can do the most damage with removing your opponent’s bridges.
 Remember, it takes two cards to remove a bridge, so you better make them count.

-When removing a bridge, look for opportunities, where you can benefit directly, the same turn.
-Best case scenario would be to remove opponent’s bridge, build your own in the same place, gain control of the island and remove the rest of opponent’s bridges that way.
+When removing a bridge, look for opportunities, where you can benefit directly on the same turn.
+The best-case scenario would be to remove the opponent’s bridge, build your own in the same place, gain control of the island, and remove the rest of the opponent’s bridges that way.

-Counting cards is a very useful skill to have, since there are only 24 in the deck.
-With a full deck, it’s almost always best to pick one of the face-up card.
-As the deck gets thinner, you can be more and more certain which cards are left in it and than you can start taking some risks.
+Counting cards is a very useful skill to have since there are only 24 in the deck.
+With a full deck, it’s almost always best to pick one of the face-up cards.
+As the deck gets thinner, you can be more and more certain which cards are left in it, and then you can start taking some risks.
 Often it comes down to one specific card that you need (or that you can’t allow your opponent to get) to make a big move on the board.
-If there are only four cards left in the deck and you have counted that there are two Huna cards still in, than you could take a gamble for it (if you want the card).
+If there are only four cards left in the deck and you have counted that there are two Huna cards still in, then you could take a gamble for it (if you want the card).